cesarsotovalero/cesarsotovalero.github.io/_posts/2022/queue/2020-05-02-programming-for-the-web-with-javascript.md

 ## DOM events

-We can use event-driven programming in JS to modify HTML based on user activity.
+We can use event-driven programming in JavaScript to modify HTML based on user activity.
 We do this by defining **callback functions** and associating them with various events by adding event listeners. `element.addEventListener(event, function)`, events: `click`, `mouseover`, `mouseout`, `keyup`.

 - The HTML for the button-click example is available [here](https://courses.edx.org/asset-v1:PennX+SD4x+3T2019+type@asset+block/2.8-click.html).
 - The HTML for the mouse-over example is available [here](https://courses.edx.org/asset-v1:PennX+SD4x+3T2019+type@asset+block/2.8-mouse.html).